jweiland-net/weather2/Documentation/Administrator/Index.rst

        :width: 350px
        :alt: List of selected cities (warn cell records)

-    6. If you have a record stroage page you can select it additionally.
+    6. If you have a record storage page you can select it additionally.
 This can be useful for `Multi plugin use`_.
 Otherwise the records will be saved on root page.

     .. figure:: ../Images/WeatherAlert/WeatherAlertSchedulerStoragePage.jpeg
        :width: 350px